CMU-IDS-2020/a3-giesa-erdolu/writeup.md

 a- Through the debate

 Visualizations:
-Mini-map bar chart → Mini-map + (Actor - Number of Words - Time)
+   - Mini-map bar chart → Mini-map + (Actor-Number of Words-Time)
-Zoomable line chart → (Number of Words - Order of Speech)
+   - Zoomable line chart → (Number of Words-Order of Speech)

-Mini-map bar chart → Mini-map + (Actor - Number of Interruptions - Time)
+   - Mini-map bar chart → Mini-map + (Actor-Number of Interruptions-Time)
-Zoomable line chart → (Number of Interruptions - Order of Speech)
+   - Zoomable line chart → (Number of Interruptions-Order of Speech)

-Mini-map bar chart → Mini-map + (Actor - Number of Crosstalks - Time)
+   - Mini-map bar chart → Mini-map + (Actor-Number of Crosstalks-Time)
-Zoomable line chart → (Number of Crosstalks - Order of Speech)
+   - Zoomable line chart → (Number of Crosstalks-Order of Speech)

 Minimap bar charts were designed to allow a user to traverse the debate to see the dimensions in Part 1.
 The user can do it in two ways: (1) By brushing over a mini-map of the debate to create a time frame and moving it (2) By using the “Order of Speech” slider and sliding between the n(th) orders of speech.

 Each minimap bar chart was made of a set of charts:
-A mini-map: A map of the debate that allows the user to create a time frame by brushing and travel through the matrix chart and bar chart by moving the frame.
+   - A mini-map: A map of the debate that allows the user to create a time frame by brushing and travel through the matrix chart and bar chart by moving the frame.
-A matrix chart: A chart that maps Actor (on Y axis) on Time (on X axis hidden*) with color coded squares that represent Actor.
+   - A matrix chart: A chart that maps Actor (on Y axis) on Time (on X axis hidden*) with color coded squares that represent Actor.
 It shows patterns of intervention by the moderator, and patterns and lengths of debate between the candidates.
 The matrix chart can be navigated through the mini-map or slider which is in sync with the bar chart.
-A bar chart: A chart that maps Number of “something” (e.g. Number of Words, Number of Interruptions, etc.) (on Y axis) on Time (on X axis) with color coded bars that represent Number of “something” and Actor.
+   - A bar chart: A chart that maps Number of “something” (e.g. Number of Words, Number of Interruptions, etc.) (on Y axis) on Time (on X axis) with color coded bars that represent Number of “something” and Actor.
 It shows the incremental counts and allows to compare them across the actors on a moment, within an interval, or throughout the      conversation.
 The bar chart can also be navigated through the mini-map or slider which is in sync with the matrix chart.
-It also has a tooltip interaction that shows the Actor and Number of Words on each bar.
+It also has a tooltip interaction that shows the
+     Actor and Number of Words on each bar.
      *The matrix chart and bar chart were aligned and they both use the bar chart’s X axis that shows time.

-We chose these interactions because we wanted the user to be able to: navigate through the timeline of the conversation (by mini-map or slider) focus on a moment or a timeframe (by brushing on the mini-map or slider) make comparisons by looking at the positions (such as Actor squares) or size of things (such as bars next to each other) check details (counts by tooltips, if necessary)
+We chose these interactions because we wanted the user to be able to:
+   - navigate through the timeline of the conversation (by mini-map or slider)
+   - focus on a moment or a timeframe (by brushing on the mini-map or slider)
+   - make comparisons by looking at the positions (such as Actor squares) or size of things (such as bars next to each other) check details (counts by tooltips, if necessary)

 Each minimap bar chart was followed by:
-A zoomable line chart: A line chart that maps Number of “something” (e.g. Number of Words, Number of Interruptions, etc.) (on Y axis) on Order of Speech (on X axis) with color coded lines that represent Number of “something” and Actor.
+   - A zoomable line chart: A line chart that maps Number of “something” (e.g. Number of Words, Number of Interruptions, etc.) (on Y axis) on Order of Speech (on X axis) with color coded lines that represent Number of “something” and Actor.
 It shows trajectories of counts by each actor in relation to each other and throughout the conversation.
      It also allows the user to compare them on a moment, within an interval, or throughout the conversation.
 The line chart can be navigated by zooming in / out and panning to move forward or backward along the Order of Speech*.
 It can also be navigated by the slider.
 It also has a tooltip interaction that shows the Number of Words along the line by each Order of Speech.
      *Order of Speech is essentially linked to Time as each Order of Speech is time stamped.
-However, different than Time, Order of Speech indicates how many turns of speech preceded the current.
+However, different than Time, Order of Speech indicates how many turns of speech
+     preceded the current.
 For example, Order of Speech = 335 means the debate has passed 334 turns of speech by different actors.
-The 335th turn was by Joe Biden and it started on 41:41.
+The 335th turn was by Joe Biden and it
+     started on 41:41.

-We chose these interactions because we wanted the user to be able to: see an overall trajectory at a glance make comparisons by seeing the trajectory lines next to each other check details (by zooming in, or counts by tooltips, if necessary) navigate through the conversation (by panning or slider) focus on a particular turn or a range of turns
+We chose these interactions because we wanted the user to be able to:
+   - see an overall trajectory at a glance
+   - make comparisons by seeing the trajectory lines next to each other
+   - check details (by zooming in, or counts by tooltips, if necessary)
+   - navigate through the conversation (by panning or slider)
+   - focus on a particular turn or a range of turns

 b- Thematic weights within the debate